yuibi/neko_monitor/README.md

 ![objective](https://user-images.githubusercontent.com/35077214/34685941-94c6aa3e-f46f-11e7-8ac1-5c13051c82b4.jpg)

 Here are how they work:
 1. Raspberry Pi 3 sends a JPEG image to Kafka every 100 seconds.
 Spark streaming consumes the image, and crops just the water fountain using SSD (Single Shot MultiBox Detector).
 Then, it scores to see if the cropped image (water fountain) is *empty* or not with keras (Inception v3) model.
-If the moving average and minimum score (in 3 batches = 5 minutes) exceed a threshold (meaning the model if confident that the fountain is empty), I receive an email alert with the image attached.
+If the moving average and minimum score (in 3 batches = 5 minutes) exceed a threshold (meaning the model is confident that the fountain is empty), I receive an email alert with the image attached.
 ![cat_water_diagram](https://user-images.githubusercontent.com/35077214/34685968-ab1ea458-f46f-11e7-800b-0d587f633c8b.png)
 2. Raspberry Pi 3 sends a JPEG image to Kafka when its motion sensor detects a motion in cat's water fountain area.
 Raspberry Pi 3's LED turns on.
 Spark streaming consumes the image.
 If the SSD model determines that the image doesn't contain a *cat*, and my telematics device's GPS location is away from home (meaning I'm not home), I receive an email alert with the image attached.
 ![cat_motion_diagram](https://user-images.githubusercontent.com/35077214/34685980-c09835ce-f46f-11e7-9d3d-f0d544bc83c0.png)